mbigras/spinner/README.md

 1. Notice that spinner cleanly exits.

-   The output should look like the following:
+   Your output should look like the following:

    ```
    $ ./spinner && echo $?
+   Running as pid: 14897
    Got args: []
    Got signal: terminated
    0